iljazieni/iljazieni.github.io/index.md

 # About

-I am an Economics PhD student at [UPenn Wharton](https://doctoral.wharton.upenn.edu/programs-of-study/applied-economics/).
+I am an Economics PhD student at [The Wharton School, University of Pennsylvania](https://doctoral.wharton.upenn.edu/programs-of-study/applied-economics/).
 Prior to joining Wharton, I was a Research Associate at the [Development Data Lab (DDL)](https://www.devdatalab.org/) and a Predoctoral Fellow in Economics at Yale University’s [Tobin Center for Economic Policy](https://tobin.yale.edu/).
 I received my MSc Economics from the London School of Economics and Political Science.

 # Research Interests

 "I like dense cities best and care about them most". <sup>1</sup>

-How can developing cities best respond to rapidly increasing urban populations?
-I am an urban and labor economist, interested in improving access to adequate housing in developing cities and making them more efficient labor markets.
-Specifically, I am interested in improving our understanding of the tradeoffs between redevelopment and slum upgrading, focusing on residents' labor market outcomes.
+How can local governments improve the efficiency of land and housing markets in fast-growing cities?
+I am an urban and public finance economist, interested in understanding the role of housing finance in expanding the housing supply.
+In many developing cities, markets for the private provision of housing are underdeveloped due to insecure property rights, unclear land titling, weak legal enforcement, and limited access to housing finance, all of which increase the costs of supplying formal housing.
+More work is needed to identify which policies most effectively lower construction costs, making formal housing more affordable for urban households.

 ---